Leasehold extension process

 How long will it take?

-There is no fixed timeline for a lease extension, but you should allow roughly one year for it to conclude.
-You might expect the various stages of the process to take the following time.
+There is a fixed timeline for a statutory lease extension, and you should allow up to a year for it to conclude.
+The various stages of the process are likely to take the following:

-- Two months for the Freeholder to receive a counter offer
+- a maximum of two months for the freeholder to receive a counter offer

 In a hurry?